JustalK/ANIME-API/README.md

 - **Get streaming links:** Get the streaming link of an episode of an anime by anime name

-- **Get download links:** Get the direct download link of an episode of an anime by anime name (incomming)
+- **Get download links:** Get the direct download link of an episode of an anime by anime name

 ## API